Comparison Summary: Kratom vs. Weed

 What is Kratom?

 Kratom (Mitragyna speciosa) is the common name for a tropical tree found in Southeast Asia.

 This plant is indigenous to countries such as Thailand, Indonesia, Malaysia, Myanmar, Papua New Guinea, and other regions of Southeast Asia.

 The leaves from this tree have been used as medicine for at least 400 years (probably much longer).

 Only recently has this herb made its way to the Western world.

-Although there’s little research to support these findings, kratom is now marketed as everything from pain relief and appetite suppressants to mood enhancers and energy boosters.
+Although little research supports these findings, kratom is now marketed as everything from pain relief and appetite suppressants to mood enhancers and energy boosters.
 It’s said to reduce panic attacks, stop diarrhea, treat muscle pain, and prevent the symptoms of opioid withdrawal.

 Kratom acts on your opioid receptors.
 It’s a stimulant at low doses, giving the user increased sociability, alertness, and energy.
-When consumed in higher quantities, kratom is said to reduce pain and induce euphoria.
+When consumed in higher quantities, kratom reduces pain and induces euphoria.

 What Are the Effects of Kratom?